danielabar/meblog/src/markdown/working-towards-asynchronous-future.md

 This is a question some managers might have, and it goes back to the point about [trust](#Trust).
 I would argue that without trust, it's going to be difficult for any team to effectively deliver software, whether asynchronous or not.

-There may be an old school approach among some managers that they feel the need to "see" the team at all times at their desk either physically, or with surveillance software, but there's no need for this.
+There may be an old school approach among some managers that they feel the need to "see" the team at all times at their desk either physically, or virtually with surveillance software.
 There are many ways that managers can have visibility into engineering *output* including git commits, pull requests, and jira.
 Slack integration with these tools can make it even easier to see what's going on.
 There is absolutely no need to monitor anyone's *input* (i.e. time spent on laptop).

 Another angle on the trust issue - many engineers are put on a rotating on-call schedule to handle production issues.
 So think about that for a moment - an organization trusts someone with access to production but not with the ability to get their work done on their own schedule?